DefinetlyNotAI/Test_generator/Expectation.md

-First Download the server requirements using `pip install -r requirements.txt` Then Download the server using `git clone https://github.com/DefinetlyNotAI/Test-generator.git` Finally to start the server use `waitress-serve --listen=*:5000 wsgi:app`
+First Download the server requirements using `pip install -r requirements.txt` Then Download the server using `git clone https://github.com/DefinetlyNotAI/Test-generator.git` Finally to start the server use `waitress-serve --listen=*:5000 wsgi_server:app`

+To Scan a Repo for Vulnerabilities:
+Go to the directory of where the repo exists, and run the `GGSheild` Scanner: `ggshield secret scan repo "Nirt - Exam Maker"`